patrickbucher/elixir-basics/README.md

 ### IO Lists

-IO lists are special kinds of lists to build up data for I/O incrementally, which only must consist of integers (0..255), binaries, and other IO lists:
+IO lists are special kinds of lists to build up data for I/O incrementally.
+They only must consist of integers (0..255), binaries, and other IO lists:

     > output = [[['F', 'o'], 'o'], "ba", 'r']
     > IO.puts(output)